cysouw/diathesis/text/c08_preverbs.md

 ### [ N– | ND ] Preverb dative addition {#sec:preverb-dative-addition}

-The verbs in this section are intransitive verbs, like *gehen* 'to walk' [@next a], that when prefixes by *entˈ‑* obtain a new dative argument, like with *entgehen* 'to evade' [@next b].
+The verbs in this section are intransitive verbs, like *gehen* 'to walk' [@next a], that when prefixed by *entˈ‑* obtain a new dative argument, like with *entgehen* 'to evade' [@next b].
 This is not very common.
 More widespread, the prefixation of *entˈ‑* induces a dative applicative diathesis, turning a prepositional phrase into a dative argument, as discussed extensively in [@sec:preverb-dative-applicative].

 ::: ex
 a.
 Ich gehe (nach Hause).